assembl/assembl/doc/tech_stack.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a list of every backend dependency used *directly* in assembl code.
-Indirect dependencies are not listed.
+The packages you would need to know about first are described in subsequent paragraphs.

-Essentially, this comes from :file:`requirements.txt`
+This comes from :file:`requirements.txt`, but indirect dependencies are not listed.

 alembic_
   Database schema migration